GiorgiKumelashvili/rust-gui-todo/README.md

-# rust-gui-todo
+# Todo App

-Simple todo app (For getting hands dirty with rust)
+Simple todo app written in rust (For getting hands dirty with rust)